 In keeping with my goal of creating a coastal autumn decor this year, I wanted to change some old pieces into beauties that would fit into this new color palette.
+I put together a Coastal Cornucopia with Chalk Painted Pumpkins.
 I’ve had a wicker cornucopia for many years.
 Some years, I’ll bring it out, fill it with lots of oranges and yellows and reds, place it on a table and not give it much thought.
 It never really added much pop to my fall decor.
 I set out to change that this year.

 I liked the new color and was well on my way to making it fit in with my other coastal autumn decor.
 Deciding how I wanted to paint the Dollar Tree pumpkins was the next step.
 I have a lot of these from lots of years of shopping at Dollar Tree and I picked out the ones that I thought would be the right sizes for the cornucopia.